- 1.1 Care home policies on oral health and providing residents with support to access dental services

 These recommendations are for dental practitioners.

-1.7.1 Provide residents in care homes with routine or specialist preventive care and treatment as necessary, in line with local arrangements (see NICE's guidelines on dental checks: intervals between oral health reviews, oral health: approaches for local authorities and their partners to improve the oral health of their communities and oral health promotion: general dental practice).
+1.7.1 Provide residents in care homes with routine or specialist preventive care and treatment as necessary, in line with local arrangements (see NICE's guidelines on dental checks: intervals between oral health reviews, oral health: local authorities and partners and oral health promotion: general dental practice).

 1.7.2 Ensure dentures made for individual residents are appropriately marked by the lab during manufacture.